 “I’ll be honest Richard.
-I had taken an oxy right before I left for Nicole’s house.
+I took an oxy right before I left for Nicole’s house.
 So, I guess you could say I wasn’t feeling any pain to begin with.”

 Rachel laughed at her little joke, expecting him to join in.
 Richard was silent.
 She glanced over at him curiously.
 Her laughter trailed off awkwardly when he glared at her.

 “How can you make joke out of it?
-I don’t understand why you would choose to go over there under the influence of anything knowing what that woman may have done to ma.”
+I don’t understand why you would choose to go over there under the influence of anything, knowing what that woman may have done to mom.”

 “That’s exactly why I did it.
-I had an attack of nerves.
-At the time, my emotions were very raw and I didn’t want to come off as weak to her.
+I was a nervous wreck.
+At the time, my emotions were very raw and I didn’t want to come off as weak in front of her.
 I wouldn’t expect you to understand what it’s like to feel intimidated by someone.”

 “What do you mean?
 I’ve been uneasy a lot of times.”